SpektraSystems/Lift-and-Shift-Applications-to-Azure/Hands-on-Lab.md

 10. Select **Azure Migrate: Web App Migration** and click on next button.

-11.Click on **Add Tools** button.
+11. Click on **Add Tools** button.

 12. You should be able to see the migrate project select.
 After this click on **Add migration tools** and select the migration tool         **Azure Migrate: Web App Migration** and click on add tools.

 13. Go back to your Azure App Service Migration Assistant and select the migrate project you just created and click on **Migrate**           button.